bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 7. Paste the URL into the address bar of your web browser.

-If the request was successful, you will be logged in as a customer and directed to `/account.php`.
-If it was unsuccessful, a login attempt error message will be displayed and you will be directed to `/login.php`.
+If the request was successful, you will be signed in as a customer and directed to `/account.php`.
+If it was unsuccessful, a sign in attempt error message will be displayed and you will be directed to `/login.php`.

 ![Login Error](https://storage.googleapis.com/bigcommerce-production-dev-center/images/invalid-login.png "Login Error")

-For common causes of login failure, see [Troubleshooting](#troubleshooting).
+For common causes of sign-in failure, see [Troubleshooting](#troubleshooting).

 ### Create JWT using a JavaScript function